cra-proto/gst-hst-business/README.md

 |![Static Badge](https://img.shields.io/badge/Modified-blue)|View expected and filed returns in your business account||View expected and filed returns|[https://www.canada.ca/en/revenue-agency/services/e-services/digital-services-businesses/business-account/view-expected-filed-returns.html](https://www.canada.ca/en/revenue-agency/services/e-services/digital-services-businesses/business-account/view-expected-filed-returns.html)||
 |![Static Badge](https://img.shields.io/badge/Modified-blue)|Which GST/HST return to use in your situation|[https://github.com/cra-design/gst-hst-business/blob/main/en/topics/gst-hst-businesses/calculate-prepare-report/which-return-report-gst-hst.html](https://github.com/cra-design/gst-hst-business/blob/main/en/topics/gst-hst-businesses/calculate-prepare-report/which-return-report-gst-hst.html)|What to include in your return - Complete and file a GST/HST return|[https://www.canada.ca/en/revenue-agency/services/tax/businesses/topics/gst-hst-businesses/complete-file-return-business/what-include-your-return.html](https://www.canada.ca/en/revenue-agency/services/tax/businesses/topics/gst-hst-businesses/complete-file-return-business/what-include-your-return.html)|[https://www.canada.ca/en/revenue-agency/services/tax/businesses/topics/gst-hst-businesses/calculate-prepare-report/which-return-report-gst-hst.html](https://www.canada.ca/en/revenue-agency/services/tax/businesses/topics/gst-hst-businesses/calculate-prepare-report/which-return-report-gst-hst.html)|

+## Update procedures:

+- Prototype development files will have `_proto#` appended to the end of the file name
+- Changes will be committed to the repository by selecting `create a new branch` and then performing a `pull request` to merge the newly updated content
+- Updates or pull requests should be named or have comments identifying what has been updated or changed
+- Any repository path structure changes should be communicated to all individuals who directly update the repository
+- Relative links should not be uysed on any pages and all links in the repository should be absolute links
+- Create and name all files in the locations that reflects what they will be named and where they will be eventually be published when created on Canada.ca
+- In the [_config.yml](https://github.com/cra-design/gst-hst-business/blob/main/_config.yml) file the `developerOptions:` setting should be changed to `false` before testing takes place

+---

 ## Design phase roadmap:

 - [x] Prototype: co-design navigation and content